DominikGithub/price_forecasting/README.md

 __POC parametrization__
 - Initial window size in days (120) $\rightarrow$ training window (the bigger the better)
 - Horizon in hours $\rightarrow$ prediction step size (how far to predict into the future)
-- Period in hours $\rightarrow$ number of prediction steps (how often to make predictions)
+- Period in hours $\rightarrow$ number of prediction steps
 ![predictions](./plots/5_predictions.png)
 _Y [Price in €/MWh] over time_